1. Home

 How to Prepare for a Pharmacist Interview

-Although you may still be exploring pharmacy as the right life decision, you should still start thinking about the pharmacist interview.
+Although you may still be exploring pharmacy as the right life decision, you should start thinking about the pharmacist interview.

 First, know that an in-person or virtual interview will most likely be required for admission into PharmD Programs.
 If you’re familiar with common interview questions for pharmacist positions, it will help prepare you for the college of pharmacy interview.
 Once you’re accepted into pharmacy school, you will most likely pursue a pharmacy job while attending classes, especially in the summers between the spring and fall academic sessions.